 Lanae served as a member of President Obama's third Advisory Council on Faith-Based and Neighborhood Partnerships.
 Before coming to Third Way, she was Legislative Counsel at Alliance for Justice, where she investigated the backgrounds of federal judicial nominees on civil and human rights and advocated for progressive policies on issues from detention and interrogation policy to equal pay.
 Before that, she was a “real" lawyer at the Legal Rights Center and the Center for Victims of Torture.

 Lanae's commentary has been featured in a variety of news outlets, including The Washington Post, The New York Times, USA Today, Politico, The New Yorker, and PBS News Hour.
 She has also appeared on NPR, Fox News, CSPAN's Washington Journal, CNN, Bloomberg Television, Air America, and Minnesota Public Radio.

 She earned her J.D. magna cum laude from the University of Minnesota, and her Bachelor's degree from Mount Holyoke College.
-Originally from the beautiful Land of 10,000 Lakes (which actually has significantly more than 10,000 lakes), Lanae now lives in Washington, D.C., with her wife.
-She has played violin since the first grade and is the principal second violinist in Washington's Capital City Symphony.
+Originally from the beautiful Land of 10,000 Lakes (which actually has significantly more than 10,000 lakes), Lanae is now a proud Washingtonian.
+She has played violin since the first grade and is the principal second violinist in DC’s Capital City Symphony.

 Third Way is a non-profit organization.
 Our policy innovations, rigorous research, and issue campaigns are made possible by the sustained engagement and generous contributions of our supporters.
 For more information on how to support the work of Third Way, please contact: